Danielle Falconer – after the swim

 It started with Dave

-In late 2024, Danielle stood with friends and whānau at the funeral of close family friend Dave.
+In early 2025, Danielle stood with friends and whānau at the funeral of close family friend Dave.
 At one point, a grainy photo was shown of him standing proudly on the summit of Mount Kilimanjaro, upright, smiling, completely himself, conquering a lifelong ambition

 It’s the image his daughter Lorna returns to.